 Importance of Aja Ekadashi: Story and How to Fast

-A major Ekadashi is coming our way in the first week of September.
-Aja Ekadashi will be celebrated on August 23, 2022.
+A major Ekadashi is coming our way in September.
+Aja Ekadashi will be celebrated on September 10, 2023.
 According to religious beliefs, all your desires are likley to be fulfilled by observing a fast on the day of Aja Ekadashi.
-Though Ekadashi will start on August 22, 2022, the fast will be observed on August 23, 2022, according to the date of Udaya.
+Though Ekadashi will start on Sunday, September 10, 2023, according to the date of Udaya.

 Things to Keep in Mind While Keeping a Fast on Aja Ekadashi

 Lord Krishna has described the importance of Aja Ekadashi.
 According to him, one who observes the Ekadashi should take a vow of fasting in the morning.
 After taking a bath, one should worship Lord Vishnu and observe silence for a few minutes.
 Those familiar with the Ekadashi would also know how Tulsi Puja holds particular importance on this day.
 You can also book an Online Vishnu Puja, performed by our most experienced purohits.

 Keep chanting the divine mantras of Lord Vishnu in your mind.
 Vishnu Sahasranama can also be recited.
 If you are unable to read or chant, you can listen to it.
 Perform the aarti of Lord Vishnu by mixing turmeric in ghee.
 Those who are observing fast should only eat fruits.
 Patients and pregnant women should not do fasting.
 You should also recite the Aja Ekadashi story.
 In the evening, after the aarti of Lord Vishnu, you may have prasad.
 On the second day, after donating the necessary items to the needy, you can break the fast.